FilAlves/micro-primers/README.md

 It has twelve columns, and each line  represents the primers designed by Primer3 for each SSR recovered from the multi- individual sample.
 From left to right, the first column, in red, is the unique name of each  cluster (ID) composed by a prefix (set by the user), the number of the loci and the primer pair number.
 Lines sharing the same loci number represent different primer pairs for the same SSR loci.
 The second column has the length (Size) of the sequence resultant from PCR amplification using the respective primer pairs.
 The third and fourth columns are the forward primer sequence and its melting temperature.
 The fifth and sixth columns refer to the equivalent information for the reverse primer.
 In the seventh column, the specific motif found is shown with the number of repeats present in the representative sequence.
 The column identified as ’Range’ shows the length span of the alleles detected for the same SSR.
 The nineth column contains the total number of alleles for the specific SSR loci.
 The tenth column indicates the potential number of alleles to be found in the population estimated from the difference between the longest and shortest alleles found.
 The eleventh column indicates the best combination of primer pairs for each loci (coded as “ | BEST | ”) as provided by Primer3 and the last column contain the representative sequence for the SSR loci from which the primers where designed.

 ![output](https://user-images.githubusercontent.com/38048444/146002543-344d79fb-28e2-459a-b10b-d2a8edc8da3a.png)

+# Common Issues

+- Micro_primers does not support single-end Fastq files!

+- Verify settings used before running micro-primers, specially cutadapt sequences and enzime restriction pattern (both these options can be disabled).

+- Primer3 input empty:
+   - Disable enzime restriction search if your sequences doesn't have them.
+If adapters are present, enable cutadapt filtering.
+   - Try using special search or modify your settings.